rebotnix/rbload/README.md

 ## Usage
 unpack the zip file from the asset release.

-Exmaple:
+Example:
 unzip rbload.zip

-Set chmod 755 to rbload
+Set chmod 755 to rbload.
 No installation is required.

 ### Release Information